-As the petitioners correctly note, Millview and Young did not address the Board's authority to curtail or determine the relative priorities of riparian or pre-1914 rights.
-Petitioners argue that these cases are properly construed to authorize the Board's preliminary determination of senior users' water rights only where the result of that determination is that additional water claimed by such users is deemed unappropriated water subject to regulation by the Board and appropriation by other users.
+argue that these cases are properly construed to authorize the Board's preliminary determination of senior users' water rights only where the result of that determination is that additional water claimed by such users is deemed subject to regulation by the Board and appropriation under the Water Code.

 The reasoning of Millview and Young supports this position.
 Both cases observed that the Board's permitting authority does not encompass senior right holders, with Young citing sections 1201 and 1202.
 (See Young, supra, 219 Cal.App.4th at p.
 404; Millview, supra, 229 Cal.App.4th at p.
 894.)
 The opinions cited Temescal Water Co. v.
 Department of Public Works (1955) 44 Cal.2d 90, where it was held (consistent with discussion in Meridian, Ltd., v.
 San Francisco (1939) 13 Cal.2d 424 cited by the Board) that SWRCB has the authority to make a preliminary determination of whether unappropriated water is available for purposes of issuing a permit.
 (See Young, supra, 219 Cal.App.4th at pp. 404-405; Millview, supra, 229 Cal.App.4th at p.
 894.)
-Millview and Young held that the Board may similarly make a preliminary determination as to whether senior right holders are making an "unauthorized" diversion of water beyond the scope of their senior rights-water that was therefore not previously appropriated under sections 1201 and 1202-for enforcement purposes.
+Millview and Young held that the Board may similarly make a preliminary determination as to whether senior right holders are making an "unauthorized" diversion of water beyond the scope of their senior rights-water that is therefore subject to appropriation under the Code-for enforcement purposes.
 (See Young, supra, 219 Cal.App.4th at pp. 406-407; Millview, supra, 229 Cal.App.4th at p.
 895.)